First Italian War of Independence: Battle of Curtatone and Montanara (29 May 1848)

 On 25 May 1848 at Verona, Thurn's forces reached Radetzky's forces and the reunited army left the city two days later.
 The plan was to outflank the Piedmontese army from the south, raise the siege of Pescheria, and obtain a decisive victory.
 Charles Albert's army was marshalled against him, along both banks of the River Mincio, from Pescheria to Mantua.
 Radetzky decided to begin the manoeuvre as soon as he was out of Mantua, near Curtatone and Montanara – the weak point in the Piedmontese lines.
-At this location, there were 5,400 troops, including Tuscan and Neapolitans, made up of volunteers and members of the 2nd battalion of the 10th Abruzzo regiment, who had not yet received the news of Ferdinand's withdrawal from the war.
+At this location, there were 5,400 troops, including Tuscan and Neapolitans, made up of volunteers and members of the 2nd battalion of the 10th Regiment "Abruzzo", who had not yet received the news of Ferdinand's withdrawal from the war.

-The Austrian army left Verona on the morning of 27 May with a contingent of 45,000 men in three columns, commanded by Eugen Wratislaw von Mitrowitz (1st corps), Konstantin d'Aspre (2nd corps) and Gustav Wocher (reserve).
+The Austrian army left Verona on the morning of 27 May with a contingent of 45,000 men in three columns, commanded by Eugen Wratislaw von Mitrowitz (1st Corps), Konstantin d'Aspre (2nd Corps) and Gustav Wocher (reserve).
 The army reached Mantua the next day.
 Alarmed, the Piedmontese general staff arranged for a concentration of forces at Goito.
 On 29 May at 1pm, the Austrians crossed the Mincio in a number of columns.
 One of these headed for Governolo (15 km southeast of Mantua on the Mincio) to face the Parmans and Modenese.
 Another two columns attacked the nearby settlements of Curtatone and Montanara, and a fourth column attacked the nearby village of San Silvestro in order to outflank the Tuscans and Neapolitans from the south.

 The three columns converging on Curtatone, Montanara and San Silvestro contained some 20,000 soldiers in all and 52 cannons.
 Curtatone was defended by 2,500 men under the Piedmontese colonel Campia, Montanara by 2,300 under the Lucian colonel Giuseppe Giovannetti.
 The rest of the men were in reserve positions.
 The attack was launched by the Austrians at Curtatone around 10:30.
 Initially rebuffed, the attack was renewed with artillery fire, and then rebuffed again.
 At Montanara, there was fierce fighting and the front line of the defenders was not broken until around 2pm.
 After 2pm, the attack was renewed at Curtatone too; the defenders remained firm in the centre but collapsed at the sides and after 4pm, general Cesare De Laugier de Bellecour, commander of the Tuscan division, ordered a retreat, which marked the end of the battle.

 The Tuscans and Neapolitans had suffered 166 dead, 518 wounded, and 1,178 captured.
 The Austrians had suffered 95 dead, 516 wounded and 178 deserters.
 Despite being defeated, the battle had given the Piedmontese command time to bring in reinforcements to the south and to prepare for the planned Austrian attack on Goito, a few kilometres away.